Pipestone Indian Training School

-History
+19th century: establishment

 The Pipestone Indian School was built on land taken from the Yankton reservation at the Pipestone Quarry.
-The Yankton people long contested that loss and won before the Supreme Court in 1926.
+The Yankton Dakota people long contested that loss and won before the Supreme Court in 1926.

 In 1894 the formation of the Pipestone Indian Training School was authorized on the uninhabited Yankton Pipestone reservation.
-At that time the majority of Native Americans in Minnesota were Ojibwa and they dominated the school's enrollment throughout its history.
+At that time the majority of Native Americans in Minnesota were Ojibwa, and they dominated the school's enrollment throughout its history.
 The school had grades 1–8 with a split curriculum, mornings and afternoon groups switching: academics and occupation skills.
 The school fielded both girls and boys sports teams Post WWI, the Pipestone student body became more diverse, but White Earth remained the primary source of students until the school closed.
 Attendance was voluntary and students needed to apply for admission.
 The School superintendent made recruiting visits to the various reservations, besides Minnesota's, to gain or maintain student enrollment.
 The last year the school was open over 300 students wanted to attend, however due to budget reductions just 130 from Minnesota were accepted.
 Post WWII newspapers portray the school as also being an orphanage in its last years of operation.
 Leaders of the Chippewa were against closing Pipestone School until something could be done to place the kids in permanent situations.

-1895 The Superintendents of the Indian schools at Pipestone and Pierre S.D. both went to White Earth looking to enroll students.
+In 1895, the Superintendents of the Indian schools at Pipestone and Pierre S.D. both went to White Earth looking to enroll students.
 Pipestone got 8 or 9.

-1897 The Saint Paul Globe reported 67 Ojibwa from the Detroit Lakes were en route to the Pipestone school.
+In 1897, The Saint Paul Globe reported 67 Ojibwa from the Detroit Lakes were en route to the Pipestone school.

+Early 20th century

 Obverse: 1901 Bronze Award, Pan-American Exposition, Buffalo, New York.
 The Pipestone Chippewa students received 12 Certificates of Award for these medals.

 Reverse: Bronze Award, 1901 Pan-American Exposition.
 The medals depicted Native Americans with a pipestone pipe, South America left, North America right.